josethomazini/python-test-template/README.md

 ### Run all tests once using the integrated terminal:

-Ensure the vrtualenv is enabled.
+Ensure the virtualenv is enabled.

 ```
 scripts/run_tests.sh